Azure-Samples/active-directory-error-docs/errors/access_denied.md

 * You tried accessing a resource the user hasn't given you consent to access yet.
 * You tried accessing a resource the user revoked consent to.
+* User's account was not found or dissabled.
+* Conditional access failed.
+* Your application is misconfigured.
+* User's device authentication failed.

 **What to do**